 If your name is available, you can reserve it with the state for 120 days by creating an account on the state’s website.
 If you want to avoid as much paperwork as possible so you can focus on the purpose of your nonprofit, consider using ZenBusiness’s name reservation service.

-Choose an Oregon registered agent
+Step 3: Choose an Oregon registered agent

 Every Oregon nonprofit corporation must appoint a registered agent for its corporation.
 A registered agent accepts paperwork from the Oregon Secretary of State as well as any legal documentation, such as subpoenas.